elixir-crawly/crawly/README.md

 ## Contributors

 We would gladly accept your contributions!

+## Documentation
-Please refer to the `Under The Hood` section on [HexDocs](https://hexdocs.pm/crawly/) for modules documentation.
+Please find documentation on the [HexDocs](https://hexdocs.pm/crawly/)